 AGS deploys the treatment characteristics of granular biomass in highly automated sequencing batch reactors.
 This results in reductions in land footprint, costs, electricity, sludge production, chemical consumption and delivers improved environmental compliance and robustness compared with established wastewater treatment technologies.

 In this course you will learn all about the history of and latest developments in the AGS technology, also known as Nereda technology.
-You will understand its underlying processes and learn how to implement AGS in your own situation.
+You will understand its underlying processes and learn how to implement AGS.

-Make a basic design of your own treatment plant
+Make a basic design of an AGS treatment plant

 Besides learning the ins and outs of the AGS technology from the inventors themselves, world-renowned scientists Mark van Loosdrecht and Merle de Kreuk will answer your questions and help you to make a basic design of a wastewater treatment plant based on AGS technology.
 Throughout the course Royal HaskoningDHV, an independent international engineering and project management consultancy, will share their experiences with the patented AGS technology, which is currently being installed at wastewater treatment plants all over the world.